Getting around Bangkok is going to be foremost on your mind and planning ahead will make this as easy as possible.

 He will either accept or say no.

-Taxis have a flag fall of 35 Baht and then a certain price per kilometre after that.
+Taxis have a flag fall of 35 baht and then 5 baht per kilometre after that.

 If you travel on a toll road then you have to pay the tolls also.